 9. Spend the most you can – on certain things

 Not counting furnishings, figure out what’s important to you.
 I love solid, heavy doors and good windows.
-Also, nice tall baseboards and good light fixtures.
+Also, substantial and proportionate baseboards and good light fixtures.
 One treat: we had an IT wiz come install all our electronic stuff: the tvs, internet and security.
 His guarantee?
 We never, ever have to call the cable company again.
 That alone was worth it!

 10. Be creative – and have fun!

-Ann and Sam are the best at having fun while they’re designing and renovating – and think nothing of bringing multiple suitcases stuffed full of pillows they have carefully specified for certain jobs – or scouring local sources for the perfect accessory or fixture.
+We like to have fun while we’re designing and renovating – and think nothing of bringing multiple suitcases stuffed full of pillows we’ve carefully specified for certain jobs – or scouring local sources for the perfect accessory or fixture.

 We all know that even the best laid plans can go awry so the keys to successful renovation is being able to go with the flow and plan, plan, plan as much as you can.